markab3/MUD/README.md

     * Allow others to host web services and register as a "plane" that the mud server would reach out to for rooms and stuff?
 **Mud Basics**
 MUDs need to do some basic stuff...
-* Parse commands, handle available commands
+* ~~Parse commands, handle available commands~~
-    * Some commands are givens (ex. look, search), players have commands they have learned, and objects or rooms can provide commands (use wands, interact with room items)
+    * ~~Some commands are givens (ex. look, search), players have commands they have learned, and objects or rooms can provide commands (use wands, interact with room items)~~
+    * Need item commands still.
+Need items still...
-    * These need to handle parsing - probably regex match first word + syntax stuffs?
+    * ~~These need to handle parsing - probably regex match first word + syntax stuffs?~~
-    * MUDs seem to usually have a command queue of some sort.. should look into that..
+    * ~~MUDs seem to usually have a command queue of some sort.. should look into that..~~
+    * Revisit command queue
 * Provide methods for sending content to players
-    * I think most LPMud setups have functions like TellPlayer or TellRoom to send text to the appropriate clients
+    * ~~I think most LPMud setups have functions like TellPlayer or TellRoom to send text to the appropriate clients~~
+    * Maybe rename/refactor
 * Provide methods for matching input to items in the game
     * Need to be able to match swords to the broadsword, longsword, and katana, but not the dagger or the orc.
-    * There's actually a lot of muckity muck string stuff to do for pluralizing things and stuff
+    * There's actually a lot of muckity muck string stuff to do for pluralizing things and stuff - partially complete...
-* Create a game loop to run in the background and update things
+* ~~Create a game loop to run in the background and update things~~
-* Rooms, Items, etc.
+* ~~Rooms~~, Items, etc.
 ## Game Mechanics Ideas ##
 * Visibility/Spatial system - Traditional "rooms" work pretty well for dungeons/indoor stuff don't make as much sense when talking about wide open spaces.
     * Maybe add the ability to see things in adjacent "rooms" to simulate this.
 Example: "Off in the distance to the east there appear to be about three people"